The Two Gentlemen of Verona: Theatrical

 Benjamin Victor rewrote the play for performance in 1762 (the earliest recorded performance we have of the play), at the Theatre Royal in Drury Lane.
 Starring Richard Yates as Launce, his wife, Mary Ann Yates as Julia and Elizabeth Pope as Silvia, Victor brought all of the Verona scenes together, removed Valentine's 'gift' of Silvia to Proteus and increased the roles of Launce and Crab (especially during the outlaw scenes, where both characters are intimately involved in the action).
 He also switched the emphasis of the play away from the love-friendship dichotomy and instead focused on the issues of fidelity, with the last line of the play altered to, "Lovers must be faithful to be bless'd."
-This necessitated rewriting Valentine as a near flawless protagonist who represents such faithfulness, and Proteus as a traditional villain, who does not care for such notions.
+This necessitated rewriting Valentine as a near-flawless protagonist who represents such faithfulness, and Proteus as a traditional villain, who does not care for such notions.
 The two are not presented as old friends, but simply as acquaintances.
 Thurio was also rewritten as a harmless, but lovable fool, not unlike Launce and Speed.
 Although not a major success (the play initially ran for only six performances), it was still being staged as late as 1895.

 In 1790, John Philip Kemble staged his own production of the play at Drury Lane, maintaining many of Victor's alterations whilst also adding many of his own.
 The production starred Richard Wroughton as Proteus and Elizabeth Satchell as Silvia.
 The play was again staged at Covent Garden in 1808, with Kemble, who was fifty years old at the time, playing Valentine.

-The name of Edward Albee's 2002 Broadway play The Goat, or Who Is Sylvia? references Proteus' song to Silvia.
+The name of Edward Albee's 2002 Broadway play The Goat, or Who Is Sylvia? references Proteus's song to Silvia.